4th South Midland Brigade, Royal Field Artillery: Somme

 On 13 September 48th (SM) DA was brought forward to Mesnil to support 11th (Northern) Division's successful attack on the 'Wonder Work' at 18.30 on 14 September.
 CCXLIII Brigade returned to its wagon lines early the following morning ready to move at 2 hours' notice.
 The orders arrived at 14.00 and by 15.00 the brigade was marching via Albert to a position east of Ovillers to support next day's attack by the Canadians' on Courcelette and the 'Zollern Graben'; this was successful.
 On 17 September the Canadians completed the capture of the Zollern Graben and also took Mucky Farm.
 All the batteries fired in support of the attack on Thiepval on 26 September.
-Over the following days the Germans counter-attacked strongly, attempting to recapture 'Stuff Redoubt' and the 'Schwaben Redoubt', and when the batteries were relieved by 25th DA the situation was almost unchanged.Miles, 1916, Vol II, pp. 347, 360–2, 391–421.
+Over the following days the Germans counter-attacked strongly, attempting to recapture 'Stuff Redoubt' and the 'Schwaben Redoubt', and when the batteries were relieved by 25th DA the situation was almost unchanged.

 Lieutenant-Col West was killed by shellfire on 28 September while his guns were supporting the attack on the Schwaben Redoubt.
 He was buried in Aveluy Communal Cemetery Extension.
 He had been twice mentioned in despatches.
 After the war a brass plate in his memory was placed in St Mark's Church, Bilton, Warwickshire.